YerevaNN/mimic3-benchmarks/README.md

 There is a LOT of work to be done before we're ready to publish an actual benchmark and share this code with the world.
 Here's a brief braindump, but I'll file actual issues soon.

-### Phenotyping-specific todos:
+### General todos:

-- Choose subset of ICD-9 codes to use as labels
-- Decide on whether and how to aggregate higher precision ICD-9 codes
-- Check assumptions made along the way, including
-  - exclude patients with transfers
-  - exclude patients with multiple stays within same hospital admission
-  - should we apply any additional exclusion criteria
+- Test and debug
+- Add comments and documentation
+- Refactor, where appropriate, to make code more generally useful
+- Expand coverage of variable map and variable range files.
 - Decide whether we are missing any other high-priority data (CPT codes, inputs, etc.)
 - Write code to process data into final format (numpy arrays?
 CSVs?
 JSON?)
 - Get some sanity-checking results with simpler models

-### General todos:

-- Test and debug
-- Add comments and documentation
-- Refactor, where appropriate, to make code more generally useful
-- Expand coverage of variable map and variable range files.